tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 >  This approach requires maintaining per Slice-Flow Aggregate state
 >  for each destination in the network in both the control and data
 >  plane and on each router in the network.
 Hence this approach
->  scales as the multiple of the number of Slice-Flow Aggregates
+>  scales as a multiple of the number of Slice-Flow Aggregates
 >  and the number of adjacencies each node has which is a
 >  scalability challenge in both the control and data planes.